kristianeboe/swipestats.io---archived/README.md

 ## How to use

 1. Get your data from Tinder from this [link](https://account.gotinder.com/request-data)
-2. Parsethe the data.json file in [swipestats.io](https://swipestats.io)
+2. Parse the the data.json file in [swipestats.io](https://swipestats.io)
 3. Upload the anonymized version
 4. View insights and graphs